azbukagh/ColourfulMoon/README.md

 =============
 Paint your text simple!

+## Windows support
+Noway.
+Colouring in Windows is so different from POSIX, that all API of ColourfulMoon must be changed.
+ColourfulMoon is designed for most easy and readable API.
+Use other libraries if you need Windows support.

 ## Usage
 There are 2 different ways to use ColourfulMoon.
 1. Just call the functions: